Data Needs: Dogs

 Meet Kane

-Kane is a adult male Black-Mouth Cur/Mix who weighs 63 pounds.
+Kane is a 2 years, 3 months old male Black-Mouth Cur/Mix who weighs 77 pounds.

-Kane adores other dogs and loves being part of a pack.
-His playful spirit is contagious, and he's always ready for an adventure.
+Kane's playful spirit is contagious, and he's always ready for an adventure.
 But his past hasn't completely left him.
 Having been starved, Kane can be protective of his food.
 Can you blame him?
 When you've been denied the most basic needs, it takes time-and love-to trust again.
+Our Behavior Manager, along with several of Kane's closest volunteer friends have been working on a structured training program to help him realize he will always be fed, and that he doesn't need to worry about it!
+He is doing AMAZING - truly remarkable in how quickly he has learned people approaching his bowl is a GOOD thing!

 Kennel #2857